BrowserMusic/traceroute-travelogue/docs/json-guide.md

 ## No Dialogue?

-Often, a scene needs to transition to adding a component (or something), but no dialogue should be included.
+Often, a scene needs to transition to just adding a component (or something), but no dialogue should be included.
 In that case, use `"type": "animation"` on the scene.
-The "id" and "level" tags don't matter outside of dialogue.
+The "id" and "level" tags don't matter here.
 Like so:

 ```json
 {